fourforbusiness/ansible-role-dev-lamp/README.md

 ## Author Information

-This role was created in 2018 by [four-for-business](https://www.4fb.de/).
+This role was created in 2018 by [four for business AG](https://www.4fb.de/).